 Metallic and non-metallic impurities, as well as hydrogen and oxides, may negatively affect the quality of an aluminium melt.
 By measuring the density index, it is possible to define, control and optimise the process of cleaning the melt, thereby improving the quality.
-The goal of reducing rejects and thus saving resources is made possible by continuous melt monitoring.
+The goal of reducing rejects and thus saving resources (especially material and energy costs) is made possible by continuous melt monitoring.

 mk melt measuring units are used to cast two melt samples to compare the densities: one sample solidifies in a defined vacuum of 80 mbar and the other sample at atmospheric pressure.

 The Electronic Density Index Balance MK 3000 automatically determines the specific density of the two samples according to the Archimedean principle and then the density index.
 The density index represents the percentage difference in density of the produced samples.
 The lower the density index, the cleaner the melt.